 The highest value Chinese export products in 2017 showcase technology-related goods ranging from sophisticated telecommunications equipment to solar power components.

-Nevertheless, China continues to prove its diversity in international trade markets by supplying a wide range of daily use items including lamps, handbags, women’s clothing and even hair dryers.
+China also continues to prove its diversity in international trade markets by supplying a wide range of daily use items including lamps, handbags, women’s clothing and hair dryers.

 Highest Value Chinese Export Products